MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office-deployment-tool-configuration-options.md

 Optional.
 The default value is **True** if not specified.

 Defines whether shortcut icons for Office products are added to the Windows taskbar in Windows 7 and 8.1.
-If you install Office using a system account, which is common when deploying with Microsoft Endpoint Configuration Managers, the icons will not be pinned even if this property is set to **True**.
+If you install Office using a system account, which is common when deploying with Microsoft Endpoint Configuration Manager, the icons will not be pinned even if this property is set to **True**.

 Allowed values: